G&L Tribute Series (Updated for July 2021)

 Just because these Tribute instruments are super affordable, doesn’t mean that quality has been skipped over in the timber stakes.
 One of our favourite Tribute models, the ASAT Classic Bluesboy Semi Hollow, has a body made from Swamp Ash!

-That’s a luxury Tonewood!
+That’s a luxury tonewood!
 It’s the perfect choice for this style of guitar, of course, since the extra resonance of Swamp Ash combined with the ‘T’ style’s natural twang is what attracts players to this type of guitar!
-The solidbody model, the ASAT Classic, is also made with Swamp Ash and is available in a selection of translucent finishes including, happily, Butterscotch!
+The beautiful G&L L-2000 bass is also made with a Swamp Ash body!
+Bass versionsof the MFD pickup technology appear in this model too, as does a bridge innovation which we're just about to get to...

 The quality of the materials meets the innovation of design in areas like the Saddle Lock bridge.
 You’ll see this bridge on guitars like the ASAT Deluxe and the Fallout.